cabal-club/cable/readme.md

-ttl          | varint           | number of hops remaining channel_size | varint           | length of the channel in bytes channel      | u8[channel_size] | channel name as a string of text limit        | varint           | maximum number of records to return updates      | varint           | maximum number of live updates to return
+ttl          | varint           | number of hops remaining channel_size | varint           | length of the channel in bytes channel      | u8[channel_size] | channel name as a string of text limit        | varint           | maximum number of historic posts to return updates      | varint           | maximum number of live posts to return

 This request expects 0 or more `hash response`s in response, that pertain to posts that describe the current state of the channel.

+(TODO: consider moving me to 'definitions')
 The current state of the channel at a given moment is fully described by:
 - The latest of each user's `post/join` or `post/leave` post to the channel.
 - The latest `post/topic` post to channel, made by any user who posted it while